-Sift through Google Analytics to determine what content is getting focus on your website.
+Sift through Google Analytics to determine what content is getting focused on your website.
 Where are your readers headed, and what can that search history tell you about what other content they might want and REALLY NEED from you?

-Instagram is another great spot for free data (assuming you have the “Creator” or “Business” account settings turned on) which can help you see when users are active with your content, where they’re located and what gender your message is resonating with.
+Instagram is another great spot for free data (assuming you have the “Creator” or “Business” account settings turned on) which can help you see when users are active with your content, where they’re located, and what gender your message is resonating with.

 Buyer Persona Example

-I wanted to include a few examples of what a buyer persona can look like from a number of different angles with demographics, financial practices and the buyer mindset.
+I wanted to include a few examples of what a buyer persona can look like from a number of different angles with demographics, financial practices, and the buyer mindset.

-You can be as bare bones or as detailed as you want, and as mentioned there are a couple templates you can make use of, linked at the end of the post here.
+You can be as bare bones or as detailed as you want, and as mentioned there are a couple of templates you can make use of, linked at the end of the post here.

 I wanted to be pretty open with giving you an idea of what a heavily outlined buyer persona looked like, so you know what direction to build in your own buyer persona crafting.